 1960’s.
 It was in 1960 when the construction of the modern edifice began.
 Unfortunately, it was also the year of Dr. Bibiana’s untimely passing.
 The new building was inaugurated on March 28, 1965, complete with the latest modern facilities and equipment.

 Dr. Vanessa Florendo-Santos took over the position of her mother as Registrar and later as Principal of the School of Midwifery .
 It was in 1964 when Mrs. Josefina Escaro was tasked to reopen the School of Nursing and became its first Principal.
 The school, after being granted by the Bureau of Private Schools a permit to operate, had an initial population of 27 students.
-Later, it registered an annual enrolment of 500 with an average annual graduates of 150.
+Later, it registered an annual enrollment of 500 with an average annual graduates of 150.
 In 1965, Ms. Josefa Tambalo became the first Librarian.

 1970’s.
 In 1977, Mary Chiles School of Nursing produced a second placer in the Nurse Licensure Examination in the person of Ms. Mercedita Bartolome.